 Identifying the high-paying customers is simple — they’re the type of customers who spend the most and purchase more of your offered products and services at once.
 If you don’t know who they are, it might be time to take stock.
-And having a system to track your business, like a CRM, helps a lot in this case.
+And having a system to track your business, like a CRM or marketing automation software, helps a lot in this case.

 By focusing on clients who see you as a strategic expert, rather than someone doing ‘monkey work’ you will be able to command higher fees.
 This will also prevent yourself from too much scope creep where you’re constantly working on small tweaks here and there, that reduce your productivity.
 Plus, most web creators are solopreneurs, which means there’s also a limit to how many clients you are able to take on at the same time, so plan accordingly.

 It's also much easier to work with existing clients and upsell or cross-sell your services to them than to target, attract and land new ones.
 So, acquiring new clients takes much more time and effort, and if you have to do it continuously, can be a bit soul-crushing.
 That's why you should be focusing on satisfying existing clients, and offering ongoing services so you can obtain recurring revenue.